dan-leo/masters/thesis/v8/3_design.md

 	\label{fig:ping3}
 	\end{minipage}}
  \hfill
-  \subfloat[Lastly, having no attenuator nor antenna we still have a connection at -107dBm with a mean of 190.6ms.]{
+  \subfloat[Lastly, having no attenuator nor antenna we still have a connection at -107dBm with a mean of 190.6ms.
+ECL 1, RSRP -107 dBm.]{
 	\begin{minipage}[c][1\width]{
 	   0.48\textwidth}
 	   \centering